SeaweedbrainCY/zero-totp-docs/zero-totp-docs/content/v1.8/self-host/customization.md

 >   port: 8080
 > ```

-## API customization (highly recommended)

-This part details how you can control the API behavior and security features.

-**All those fields have default values.
-To use default values, keep the fields commented out.**

-- Field : `api.port`
-    - Type: `int`
-    - Default: `8080`
-    - Description: The port on which the API will listen.
-This is the port exposed inside the docker container.
----
-- Field : `api.trusted_proxy`
-    - Type: `list`
-    - Default: `[]`
-    - Description: List of IP addresses or CIDR of your trusted reverse proxy that are in front of Zero-TOTP and will forward requests.
-This is essential to retrieve the real IP of your client and a misconfiguration can cause security issues.
-Kindly refer to the [proxy setup instructions](../setup/reverse-proxy/).
----
-- Field : `api.trusted_proxy_header`
-    - Type: `string`
-    - Default: `X-Forwarded-For`
-    - Description: The header used by your reverse proxy to forward the real IP of the client.
-This is essential for security and logging purposes.
----
-- Field : `api.session_token_validity`
-    - Type: `int`
-    - Default: `600` (10 minutes)
-    - Description: The access token is used to authenticate the user across the app.
-This is the token lifetime validity in seconds.
-Keeping a low value is highly recommended for security reasons.
----
-- Field : `api.refresh_token_validity`
-    - Type: `int`
-    - Default: `86400` (24 hours)
-    - Description: The refresh token is used to refresh the session token without asking the user to sign in again.
-This is the token lifetime validity in seconds.
-Modification of this value will impact the maximum duration of your user's session.
----
-- Field : `api.health_check.node_check_enabled`
-    - Type: `bool`
-    - Default: `false`
-    - Description: Health check endpoint used to check if the API is running correctly.
-This enabled the node name check.
-This check is used to determine which api node is answering API calls.
-This is useful for load balancing.
-The API will return the SHA256-HMAC(node_name, node_name_hmac_secret) in the response.
-You can disable the display of your API node hashed name by setting this field to `false`.
----
-- Field : `api.health_check.node_name`
-    - Type: `string`
-    - Default: ` ` (empty)
-    - Description: If name check enabled (see above), the API will return the SHA256-HMAC(node_name, node_name_hmac_secret) in the response.
-This is useful for load balancing monitoring.
----
-- Field : `api.health_check.node_name_hmac_secret`
-    - Type: `string`
-    - Default: ` ` (empty)
-    - Description: If name check enabled (see above), the API will return the SHA256-HMAC(node_name, node_name_hmac_secret) in the response.
-This is useful for load balancing monitoring.
-This value must be an alphanumeric string.
----

 ## Features customization (recommended)
 This parts helps you customize the enabled features of Zero-TOTP.
 Unlike the API customization, keeping the default configuration will not impact the API behavior or its security, but will disable some features.